-- Copies of Dancing Shiva, or the ability to project the image into a wall or screen (available at http://creativity.denverartmuseum.org/1947_2/)
+- Copies of Shiva Nataraja, or the ability to project the image into a wall or screen

-- About the Art sheet on Olmec Seated Figure (found at the end of the lesson plan) or student access to this part of Creativity Resource online
+- About the Art sheet on Olmec Seated Figure (found to the right of this lesson plan) or student access to this part of Creativity Resource online

 - One color copy of the sculpture for every four students, or the ability to project the image onto a wall or screen